dallaswinger/usbrubberducky-payloads/README.md

 <h3><a href='https://github.com/dallaswinger/usbrubberducky-payloads/blob/master/languages'>Languages </a></h3>
 Support for different keyboard layouts can be found, modified or contributed to in the <b><a href='https://github.com/dallaswinger/usbrubberducky-payloads/blob/master/languages'> languages/ </a></b> directory of this repository.

-Compiling payloads for the correct language / keyboard layout has never been easier: <a href='https://payloadstudio.hak5.org'> Open PayloadStudio \> Settings \> Compiler Settings</a> We have included all the languages provided in this repo for your convenience.
+Compiling payloads for the correct language / keyboard layout has never been easier:

+<a href='https://payloadstudio.hak5.org'> Open PayloadStudio \> Settings \> Compiler Settings</a>

+PayloadStudio includes all the languages provided in this repo built-in for your convenience.

-For those who want to dive deeper, <a href="https://hak5.org/products/payload-studio-pro">PayloadStudio Pro</a> has a built in editor specifically for editing and building language files!
+<a href="https://hak5.org/products/payload-studio-pro">PayloadStudio Pro</a> has a <b>dedicated language editor</b> specifically for editing and building language files!

-The default language is US and can be found at <a href='https://github.com/dallaswinger/usbrubberducky-payloads/blob/master/languages/us.json'>languages/us.json </a>
+The default language is US <a href='https://github.com/dallaswinger/usbrubberducky-payloads/blob/master/languages/us.json'>(languages/us.json)</a>

 <h3><a href="https://docs.hak5.org/hak5-usb-rubber-ducky/advanced-features/extensions">Extensions</a></h3>
 It should be clear by now that so much is possible with DuckyScript 3.0.
 The combination of  keystroke injection with various attack modes, logic and data processing, along with the built-in features like randomization and internal variables — the possibilities for advanced payload functions seems endless.